 Although there are ways to help lower your monthly premium, you can’t always counteract the rise in payments caused by fraud.
 Auto insurance fraud affects every policyholder and contributes to higher premiums every year.
-When one driver lies or submits a false claim, everyone else often pays for it.
-Unfortunately, many insurance holders commit some kind of fraud, even unintentionally.
-Any lie on your claim or application is a fraud, and that could affect your premium and everyone else’s premiums.
-Avoiding insurance fraud is the best way to help keep everyone’s monthly payments as low as possible.
+When one driver lies or submits a false claim, everyone else pays for it.

 What Counts as Auto Insurance Fraud?

 Recognizing insurance fraud isn’t always easy.
-Many drivers think that a small lie on an application or claim won’t affect the process that much, but it can cost other insurance holders thousands of dollars a year.
+Many drivers think that a small lie on an application or claim won’t affect the process that much.
+But it can cost other insurance holders thousands of dollars a year.
 Common examples of insurance fraud include:

 - Lying about where you live on an insurance application